recursionpharma/rxrx1-utils/README.md

 Script that packs raw images from the `rxrx1` dataset into `TFRecord`s.
 This scripts runs locally or using Google DataFlow.

 Run `python -m rxrx.preprocess.images2tfrecords --help` for usage instructions.

+### images2zarr

+Script that packs raw images from the `rxrx1` dataset into `zarr`s.
+This script only runs locally but could easily be extended to run using Google DataFlow.

+This script packs each site image into a single `zarr`.
+So, instead of having to load 6 separate channel `png`s for a singe image all of those channels will be saved together in a single `zarr` file.
+You could extend the script to pack more images into a single `zarr` file similar to what is done for `TFRecord`s.
+This is left as an exercise to the IO bound reader. :) Read more about the Zarr format and library [here](https://zarr.readthedocs.io/en/stable/).

+Run `python -m rxrx.preprocess.images2zarr --help` for usage instructions.

 ## Training on TPUs